 To create an OAuth Application first navigate to the Identity & Access Management homepage.
 Run the “OAuth Applications” query in the “Configuration” section.

 From that query you can click "Add Record...".
 See the list of fields above for how to fill in the new record.

 Once the application is set up, an OAuth App Admin user will need to send certain information to the vendor, so that the vendor can complete the setup process:

-- The list of scopes attached to the OAuth app
+- The list of scopes attached to the OAuth Application

-Optionally, an OAuth App Admin user can also send the “Authorization URL” connected to any of the redirect URLs.
+For SSO integrations, you can also share the “Authorization URL” connected to any of the redirect URLs.
 These are the pre-built links that the vendor will need to send their users through the OAuth SSO login flow.
 However, vendors familiar with OAuth authorization should be able to construct these URLs themselves.
 These links are provided in Axiom for your convenience.

 - If a user doesn't have the "Add Record..." button on the OAuth Applications query, check if they have the OAuth_App_Admin security role.
 This role is required to create/update/delete OAuth Applications, and access security sensitive fields such as the "client secret".
 This role isn't implicit for SysAdmin users, so they'll need the role too for these workflows.

 - If a user sees the OAuth Application record as "read only", or the "client secret" field is masked (shows asterisks), check if they're missing the OAuth_App_Admin security role.